Trais yn y cartref a cham-drin

 There are lots of charities and organisations that help both men and women get help with abuse.

-- a ‘settled’ person - this means they have indefinite leave to remain, right of abode, or settled status from the EU Settlement Scheme
+someone settled - these means they have indefinite leave to remain or settled status from the EU Settlement Scheme

 You must tell the Home Office as soon as you separate - explain your circumstances and that you've experienced domestic abuse.
 The Home Office might end your permission to stay as a partner, so it's important to make another application to stay as soon as possible.